 If you’re an insurance broker or agent by profession, most of the services you supply are likely to be the kind of services covered in section 8 and qualify for exemption.

-It doesn’t follow though that everything you do will be exempt insurance services; any services you supply which are not closely related to insurance will fall outside the insurance exemption (although they may qualify for exemption elsewhere).
+It does not follow though that everything you do will be exempt insurance services, any services you supply which are not closely related to insurance will fall outside the insurance exemption (although they may qualify for exemption elsewhere).

 Whilst there is little difference in the kind of work carried out by a broker and the work carried out by a professional insurance agent, the following distinction can generally be drawn.